kurokobo/awx-on-k3s/tips/troubleshooting.md

 If you follow the steps in this repository to deploy you AWX, your pull request to Docker Hub will be identified as a free, anonymous account.
 Therefore, you will be limited to 200 requests in 6 hours.
 The message "429 Too Many Requests" indicates that it has been exceeded.

-To solve this, you can simply wait until the limit is freeed up, or [consider giving your Docker Hub credentials to K3s by follwing the guide on this page](dockerhub-rate-limit.md).
+To solve this, you can simply wait until the limit is freed up, or [consider giving your Docker Hub credentials to K3s by following the guide on this page](dockerhub-rate-limit.md).

 ### The Pod is `Pending` with "1 Insufficient cpu, 1 Insufficient memory." event